awsdocs/aws-secrets-manager-docs/doc_source/integrating_how-services-use-secrets_RS.md

 When you call the Amazon Redshift Data API, you can pass credentials for the cluster by using a secret in Secrets Manager\.
 For more information, see [Using the Amazon Redshift Data API](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html)\.

-When you use the Amazon Redshift query editor to connect to a cluster, it stores your credentials in a Secrets Manager secret\.
-For more information, see [Working with query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-using.html)\.
+When you use the Amazon Redshift query editor to connect to a database, Amazon Redshift can store your credentials in a Secrets Manager secret with the prefix `redshiftqueryeditor`\.
+You are charged for that secret\.
+For more information, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Cluster Management Guide*\.

+For query editor v2, see [How Amazon Redshift query editor v2 uses AWS Secrets Manager](integrating_how-services-use-secrets_sqlworkbench.md)\.